 Traditionally, marketers leveraged CLV to segment customers, tailor engagement strategies and allocate investments.
 However, this approach ignores the wide variety of interactions that impact lifetime value.

-Today, businesses are reorganizing around the customer to stay ahead of the competition.
+Today, businesses are reorganizing around the customer and managing journeys, rather than touchpoints, to stay ahead of the competition.
 CX leaders are going beyond traditional uses of CLV.
 Most importantly, they’re diving into the behavior that impacts CLV across a customer’s entire relationship with their business.
 In this way, they can more accurately predict future value and do a better job of prioritizing the initiatives that can increase CLV for every customer.

 The Importance of Customer Lifetime Value: Explained